FlatFilers/flatfile-plugins/plugins/dedupe/README.md

   })
 );

-// user specified dedupe function using RemedaJS
-// must return a list a record id's for deletion listener.use( dedupePlugin("dedupe-email", {
+// user specified dedupe function must return a list a record id's for deletion listener.use( dedupePlugin("dedupe-email", {
     custom: (records) => {